rodrivas78/MSX/Orbit Simulator v2.0/README.md

 After making the changes, press ENTER and after that type RUN (or F5 key).

-Press "a" to accelerate or "d" to decelerate to spacecraft.
+Press "a" to accelerate or "d" to decelerate the spacecraft.

 Notes:
 ------